lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **2.10.**  Repeat Steps 2.6 and 2.7 for the other filter bands (g,r,i,z,y).
 After doing so, entries for all of these new columns will appear in the Table Columns window.
-For convenience, here are copy-and-pasteable versions of the equations for the AB magnitude and the AB magnitude error for each of the filter bands.
+For convenience, here are "copy-and-paste" versions of the equations for the AB magnitude and the AB magnitude error for each of the filter bands.